TV-Rename/tvrename/userguide.md

 ## Scan Results

-This shows you where ther are gaps in your collection.
+This shows you where there are gaps in your collection.
 Click the check button, and TV Rename will look through your folders and list what you are missing.

 The "arrow-down" button in the bottom left lets you choose your preferred torrent search engine.
 Clicking on the button in the bottom left will search for the currently selected missing episode(s) on that site.
 Double-clicking an item in the list will also search.

 ![Scan Results](images/screenshots/ScanResults.PNG)

 Add a number of "search folders".
 Either use the "Add" button, or drag and drop folders from Windows Explorer into this list.
 The "Open" button will open an Explorer window for the selected folder.
-Folders added to this list automatically have their subfolders searched.
+Folders added to this list automatically have their sub folders searched.

 Press the "Find" button to search for missing episodes.
 TV Rename will list the episodes it found, and the appropriate move (on the same device) or copy (across different devices) operation to get them to where they should be.
 If you choose "Leave Originals", it will always copy the files to their new location.